Introduction

 Berthing on high & rough walls.

-Many small harbours only have berthing available against rather high and rough walls, at low tide getting alongside and lines ashore singlehanded can be problematic, if planning to use these harbours (or a canal) take a fender board and be prepared for some gymnastics on arrival.
+Many small harbours only have berthing available against rather high and rough walls, at low tide, assuming there is sufficient water, getting alongside and lines ashore singlehanded can be problematic.
+If planning to use these harbours (or a canal) take a fender board and be prepared for some gymnastics on arrival.

-A single long plank with ropes attached will serve as a fender board, but on a small boat it is difficult to store and will usually end up on the lifelines where it gets in the way and will be bashed by the sea.
+On a very rough wall fenders can disappear into cracks and bulges can hit the hull, the answer is a fender board between the wall and the fenders.
+A single long plank with ropes attached is the normal approach, but on a small boat it is difficult to store and will usually end up on the lifelines where it gets in the way and will be bashed by the sea.
 I made one in two shorter sections joined by rope top and bottom so that it can be folded, it also conforms better to the curved side of an Achilles.

 Fuel, Gas, Water & Porterage.